 Questions to Expect in a Telephone Interview

 Keep in mind that the purpose of the questions in this round is to eliminate candidates who the hiring manager deems unsuitable.
-Below are some of the most common phone interview questions:
+Below are some of the most commonly asked phone interview questions:

 - Do you have the right to work in the UK?